Kathleen Anderson Obituary - East Moline, IA | Legacy Pro

-EAST MOLINE-Kathleen A Anderson ("Katie") passed away Tuesday, August 18th at the Heartland Health Care Center in Moline, IL.
-Kathleen was born February 15, 1930 in La Crosse, WI, the daughter of Arthur and Esther (Pittenger) Anderson.
+Kathleen ("Katie") A. Anderson passed away Tuesday, Aug.
+18, 2020, at the Heartland Health Care Center in Moline, Ill.
+Kathleen was born Feb.
+15, 1930, in La Crosse, the daughter of Arthur and Esther (Pittenger) Anderson.

 Kathleen was an art teacher for over 30 years in the East Moline Schools, retiring in 1990.
-She graduated from Aquinas High School in La Crosse, WI in 1948, Her college education was at Viterbo University in La Crosse, WI and Mary Crest College.
+She graduated from Aquinas High School in La Crosse in 1948.
+Her college education was at Viterbo University in La Crosse and Mary Crest College.

 Katie had a passion for painting and a great love of dogs.
 She cared for and gave a good home to many rescued dogs during her life